Rochakgrg/Portfolio-2/README.md

 # Portfolio 2 building a sandbox network
 # Aims
-A sandboxed network provides an essential learning environment and platform, offering a secure, isolated space to simulate real-world network scenarios without introducing risks to live systems.
-For this Portfolio, you will create your own private sandboxed virtual network using VirtualBox.
-The network will consist of multiple virtual machines (VMs) configured within a private IP address range.
-The aim is to gain an applied understanding of networking concepts, IP subnetting, network interface configuration, and a basic server setup, design, planning and organisation strategies.
+This portfolio project involves building a safe, isolated virtual network using VirtualBox.
+This "sandbox" will consist of several virtual machines (VMs) operating within a private IP range.
+The goal is to gain hands-on experience with networking concepts like IP subnetting, configuring network interfaces, setting up a basic server, and applying design, planning, and organizational strategies.
 # Task
-You will create a small network that includes three virtual machine assets that will be networked.
-They are as follows:
+This project requires setting up a network with three interconnected virtual machines (VMs):

-Desktop VM: Used as the management interface for configuring other VMs, on subnet one.
+Desktop VM: This VM will be used to manage and configure the other VMs and will reside on the first subnet.

-Gateway VM: Acts as the network gateway with three LAN cards.
-One LAN card with internet access and another two LAN cards denoting two separate subnets.
+Gateway VM: This VM will function as the network's gateway, equipped with three network interface cards (NICs).
+One NIC will provide internet access, while the other two will connect to two distinct subnets.
 Application Server VM: Can be any server of choice (e.g., web server, database server), on subnet two.
 You can select a prebuilt server from Bitnami if you prefer.
 # Devices Used: